voxbrix/voxbrix/voxbrix_protocol/README.md

         // data: &[u8],
 ```

 Types used are either integers or byte arrays/slices.
-Integers are encoded with variable length integer encoding (by using `integer-encoding` crate), which is used in Google's Protocol Buffers.
+Integers are encoded as little-endian bytes.
+The only variable-length field is `data`, which has length not explicitly encoded, but derived from the
+complete message length.

 ## Authenticated Encryption With Associated Data
 To form a new connection ECDH handshake is used: